Hepfidelity

-Hepfidelity is the second studio album by Australian singer/songwriter Diesel.
-The album was released in March 1992 through Chrysalis Records and EMI Records, and held the number-one spot on the ARIA Albums Chart for four weeks.
-It included the singles "Love Junk", "Come to Me", "Tip of My Tongue", "Man Alive" and "One More Time".
+Hepfidelity is the second studio album by Australian singer-songwriter Diesel.
+The album was released in March 1992 through Chrysalis Records and EMI Records, and held the number-one spot on the Australian ARIA Albums Chart for four weeks, and it also topped New Zealand's RIANZ Albums Chart.
+The album includes the singles "Love Junk", "Come to Me", "Tip of My Tongue", "Man Alive" and "One More Time".

 The album was certified 3× platinum in Australia.

 Hepfidelity was rereleased in Europe in 1993 with 3 bonus studio tracks.
 These tracks were also released on the 1993 album The Lobbyist.

 The album was remastered in 2022 for its 30th anniversary as Hepfidelity 30 with a second disc of previously unreleased tracks.